liquality/wallet-core/README.md

 - Comment out ledger related
 - Move from Vue emitter to node event emitter
 - Remove cyclical dependencies on store, by using getters from store in actions instead of from utility
+- Add direct-vuex and export store.
+Add subscription to exported store.
+- Remove direct cyclical dependency by doing dynamic require in cryptoassets